-'s portfolio has been reviewed and approved by her/his advisory
+'s portfo olio has been reviewed and approved l by her/his advisory committee as having met all portf Colio requirements.
 Major Professor Signature Date Committee Member Signature Date

 Note: The portfolio must be completed and approved before the thesis, clinical project, or dissertation defense can be scheduled.